huang06/taipower-scraping/README.md

 Therefore, I set up GitHub actions to fetch the power data every 10 minutes and save to this repository for further analysis usage.

-## TODO

-- [GitHub Action] wait for N seconds until the Selenium service is ready.

 ## Development Guide

 ### Prerequisites